Financial Independence, Retire Early (FIRE) Movement | What is it & how to achieve it

 Step 5: Monitor and adjust

-Remember to regularly review your financial plan and make changes when necessary.
+Remember to review your financial plan and make changes when necessary regularly.
 Life circumstances and financial markets change, so staying flexible and proactive is key to staying on track.

 How to calculate your FIRE number

-Calculating your FIRE number is a crucial step in planning for financial independence and early retirement.
+Calculating your FIRE number is crucial in planning for financial independence and early retirement.
 Here’s a straightforward method to determine your FIRE number based on information from Bankrate:

 Top benefits and challenges of the fire lifestyle